Planning Permission

 Permitted Development takes into consideration the location of the property (areas of natural beauty and conservation areas have different rules), and the amount of work already done to the property.
 The permitted development right to apply many typical projects for houses and do not apply to flats, maisonettes or other buildings.
 Commercial properties have a different permitted development right to dwellings.

-Planning Permissions fee varies depending of what works you are planning to do.
-A Full Application, for a new single dwelling being built in England is £385, however in Scotland, Wales and Northern Ireland would be a different fee.
+Planning the Permissions fee varies depending on what works you are planning to do.
+A Full Application, for a new single dwelling built in England, is £385, yet, in Scotland, Wales and Northern Ireland would be a different fee.
 For alterations or extensions to a single dwelling, included within the boundary in England is £172, where again in Scotland, Wales and Northern Ireland the fee will be different.

-Most planning applications usually are decided within 8 weeks.
+Most planning applications usually decide within 8 weeks.
 If you are constructing something large and complex this could take up to 11-13 weeks.
-Usually the authority will give you a rough timetable explaining when you would have your decision.
+Usually, the authority will give you a rough timetable explaining when you would have your decision.

 - You can make a planning application on any piece of land in the country.

 - Your planning decision should take no longer than eight weeks from the point of application.

 - The objections of neighbours and local people may well not have any impact on the final decision.